amazon-archives/amplify-photo-gallery-workshop/content/70_generating_thumbnails/10_creating_a_photo_processor_lambda.md

 {{% /notice %}}

-1. **From the photo-albums directory, run:** `amplify function add` and respond to the prompts the same way as shown below.
+1. **From the photoalbums directory, run:** `amplify function add` and respond to the prompts the same way as shown below.

 1. Make sure you **press Enter before continuing to step 3 after following these prompts**:
 	```text